Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

-with the notation of the Newman--Penrose formalism\footnote{Note that in this work we choose the signature of the metric to be $(-,+,+,+)$.
-Therefore, when compared to Newman and Penrose’s original work \citep{Newman:1961}, our spin coefficients and curvature scalars have an extra negative sign.
-Eventually, we are using the notation of \citep{ONeill:1995}.}\citep{Newman:1961}.
-Here, $\rho=-\theta+iw$ with $w=0$, due to the bundle being twist--free.
+with the notation of the Newman-Penrose formalism\footnote{Note that in this work we choose the signature of the metric to be $(-,+,+,+)$.
+Therefore, when compared to Newman and Penrose’s original work \cite{Newman:1961}, our spin coefficients and curvature scalars have an extra negative sign.
+Eventually, we are using the notation of \cite{ONeill:1995}.}\cite{Newman:1961}.
+Here, $\rho=-\theta+iw$ with $w=0$, due to the bundle being twist-free.
 The overbar denotes complex conjugation and